dwillmer/phosphor-widget/README.md

 widget.node.appendChild(div);
 ```

-To insert your custom widget at a certain location in the DOM, use the static `attach` method:
+To insert a custom widget at a certain location in the DOM, use the static `attach` method:

 ```typescript
 let widget = new Widget();